sseefried/cocoa-opengl-hs-plugins-problem/README.md

 ## Failure modes

+The first window, which is allocated and displayed before the plugin is loaded, displays just fine.
+The second one fails to initialise properly.

 It only seems to fail when I'm using one screen on my Macbook Pro Retina (Late 2013) model.